NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 - PS_DB_PORT e.g. 5432

 The docker container has a required argument which is the path to a zipped SnomedCT RF2 file.
-The container does not come bundled with any Snomed data itself.
+The container does not come bundled with any SNOMED data itself.
 You will need to provide this file to the container.

 *When passing passwords into this script it is the responsibility of the supplier to ensure that passwords are being kept secure by using appropriate controls within their infrastructure.*